duzhewang/Missing-data-in-EHR/CompleteDataSim/README.txt

+8/20/2017:

--f1 folder: n=500, update beta conditioned on b_{i}.
+-f1(Study 1): update beta conditioned on b_{i}, initial values are close to the true values.

--f2 folder: n=500, update beta NOT conditioned on b_{i}.
+-f2(Study 2): update beta not conditioned on b_{i}, initial values are close to the true values.

+-f3(Study 3): update beta not conditioned on b_{i}, but initial values are not close to the true values.

--In both folder, MCMC diagnostics include trace plots, running mean plot, autocorrelation plots and effective sample size.
+In all folders, mcmc diagnostics include trace plots, running mean plot, autocorrelation plots and effective sample size.